ladak100/ladak100.github.io/books.md

 ### Books
 I am illiterate.
 From 2010-2022, I did not read a single book.
 Here are the books I have read since then, in order of recency.
+My favourite book is __Le Petit Prince__
 #### 2024
 - [Le Petit Prince](https://www.google.com/books/edition/The_Little_Prince/CQYg20lTHtMC?hl=en)
   - hardcover